If you're wondering how to improve UX design skills, here are some quick & simple solutions to help you get on the right

 If you are a digital designer or a beginner looking forward to starting a UX career, you may be wondering how you can stay afloat in the design world, make your UX or UI designer salary more competitive, and feel more confident in your work.
-There are a few innovative ways to improve your skills, but a lot of it involves simply stepping out of your comfort zone, pushing yourself, and patiently working on improving your skills over time.
+There are a few innovative ways to improve your UI/UX design skills, but a lot of it involves simply stepping out of your comfort zone, pushing yourself, and patiently working on improving your skills over time.

 1. Be Comfortable Using Design Patterns

 User experience (UX) designers must understand the problems that design patterns solve.
 This means you must be comfortable using patterns to identify guides, templates, or reference points.
 These patterns will allow you to save time and solve problems more efficiently.
 Rather than coming up with a new solution every time you find a particular issue, you can instead use a design pattern.

 2. Study Designers That Inspire You

 Some of the greatest artists have stated that they found their inspiration in other artists.
 The same ideology can be used as a UI/UX designer.
 Use inspiration from your favorite sources all over the internet.
 You can search through Pinterest, Dribbble, or even your favorite websites.